xcore/sc_i2s/doc/master.rst

 Example
 =======

-This example is designed to run on the XDK board with XAI.
+This example is designed to run on the XR-USB-AUDIO-2.0-MC board.
 It takes 3 stereo I2S inputs and sends them out over 4 stereo I2S outputs.
 I2S_MASTER_NUM_IN and I2S_MASTER_NUM_OUT are defined in the Makefile.

 First of all i2s_master should be included and the structure i2s_master defined.